 Theoretically this is great when connected to an RV park’s wifi that is less than reliable.
 Being able to leverage the connection when it works, but also seamlessly switch over to a better network when it doesn’t, can help save bandwidth on metered hotspot plans.

-This solution isn’t without its problems - it’s far from perfect, and can be somewhat unreliable.
-But the concept is promising and I expect it to continue to evolve over the years.
 (Note: Some network providers restrict their SIM cards from being used in these devices, since they are geared toward customers who typically use a lot of data.)

 You probably skimmed that last section and asked yourself, “But what should I get?”